TheComputerM/dotfiles/README.md

 - Copy the dots i89dcebnto their respective folders
 - Replace with your username in `.config/gtk-3.0/bookmarks`
 - Maybe reboot
+- If you cannot see available wifi networks try `systemctl start iwd`

 ## Keybindings